gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'scope' parameter MUST be present and MUST include:

-    - in the first element, the name of the OSCORE group to join under the Group Manager.
+    - in the first element, the name of the OSCORE group to join under the Group Manager, encoded as a CBOR text string.

     * in the second element, the role (encoded as a text string) or CBOR array of roles that the joining node intends to have in the group it intends to join.
 Accepted values of roles are: "requester", "responder", and "monitor".
 Possible combinations are: \["requester" , "responder"\]; \["requester" , "monitor"\].